RaminMammadzada/file-upload-angular-client/README.md

 This is frontend application of the home task for the company Flying Donkey.

-The following tasks are done:
+The tasks that are needed to be done:

-[x] Upload area - single for all files.
+- [x] Upload area - single for all files.
 Validation for invalid data should present.

-[x] View area consists of tables - one table per permitted file type.
+- [x] View area consists of tables - one table per permitted file type.
 Each table must reflect: file name, file size, upload date.

-[ ] Keep in mind that the number of files can be unlimited.
+- [ ] Keep in mind that the number of files can be unlimited.

-[x] Add at least two unit tests for the front-end.
+- [x] Add at least two unit tests for the front-end.
 Tests must have positive and negative scenarios.
 Default tests added by angular cli will be ignored during the task evaluation.

-[x] The page should be as generic/reusable as possible
+- [x] The page should be as generic/reusable as possible

-[x] UI must have layered architecture, code must follow common style guides and development principles.
+- [x] UI must have layered architecture, code must follow common style guides and development principles.

 ### Setup